What is Efflorescence?

 There are a few ways to clean efflorescence off your home, inside or out.
 While some might try using just water to dissolve the salt, you will need something a bit more robust when most people notice it.
 Otherwise, it’ll just keep coming back, especially if you haven’t addressed the underlying cause of the efflorescence in the first place.
 Assuming that cause is addressed, a diluted vinegar solution can be used to scrub efflorescence away.

-While diluted vinegar and some elbow grease work well, the most effective solution involves cleaners made specifically for efflorescence.
-Another option is — you guessed it — soft washing alongside those specialty cleaners, but this can’t be done indoors.
 If you’re dealing with efflorescence inside a basement, cellar, or underground parking area, using a spray bottle will help break up the substance and a quick rinse.
 Then, apply the cleaner, using multiple coatings if needed.
 Let it soak, rinse again, and then dry the surface completely.

 No matter where you are cleaning, removing efflorescence in warm, dry weather helps achieve the best results.
 Too much moisture in the air prevents you from completely drying any surface and can cause the efflorescence to reappear.